-Corrections staff will use proper procedures and legal release authority to release inmates from the custody of the Sheriff in a timely and accurate manner.
+Members shall use proper procedures and legal release authority to release inmates from the custody of the Sheriff in a timely and accurate manner.
 This is to protect the community and to reduce the exposure to liability for the Sheriff for the improper or late release of an inmate.